TykTechnologies/tyk-sync/README.md

-  publish     publish API definitions from a Git repo or file system to a gateway or dashboard sync        Synchronise a github repo or file system with a gateway update      A brief description of your command
+  publish     publish API definitions from a Git repo or file system to a gateway or dashboard sync        Synchronise a github repo or file system with a gateway update      A brief description of your command version     This command will show the current Tyk-Sync version

 Flags:
   -h, --help   help for tyk-sync